Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Abstract

 \section{Abstract}

-We establish a general lower bound for the entropy production rate based on the Kullback-Leibler divergence and the Logarithmic-Sobolev constant that characterizes the time-scale of relaxation.
+We establish a general lower bound for the entropy production rate (EPR) based on the Kullback-Leibler divergence and the Logarithmic-Sobolev constant that characterizes the time-scale of relaxation.
 This bound can be considered as an enhanced second law of thermodynamics.
-As a crucial application, we find a universal trade-off relation between the dissipation rate and relaxation timescale in thermal relaxation.
-Importantly, we show that a thermodynamic upper bound on the relaxation time between two given states follows directly from the trade-off relation, serving as an inverse speed limit throughout the entire time region.
-Our findings unveil some hidden universal behaviors of thermal relaxation processes, which can also be extended to open quantum systems.
+When applied to thermal relaxation, it reveals a universal trade-off relation between the dissipation rate and the intrinsic relaxation timescale.
+From this relation, a thermodynamic upper bound on the relaxation time between two given states emerges, acting as an inverse speed limit over the entire time region.
+We also obtain a quantum version of this upper bound, which is always tighter than its classical counterpart, incorporating an additional term due to decoherence.
+Remarkably, we further demonstrate that the trade-off relation remains valid for any generally non-Markovian coarse-grained relaxation dynamics, highlighting its significant applications in thermodynamic inference.
+This trade-off relation is a new tool in inferring EPRs in molecular dynamics simulations and practical experiments.